Dear Committee on Ministry colleagues,

 • provide an in-depth assessment of an individual's fitness for ministry, in an effort to guard both the church and the individual against potential harm caused by an unfit person being authorized for ministry or called to a ministry setting to which they are not well suited.

 A wide range of assessment inventories are available by professional psychological assessors.
-Dr. Ross Peterson from the Midwest Ministry Development Center provides the following resource on What to Expect from Candidate Assessment and a Sample Candidate Assessment Report.
+The North Central Ministry Development Center, now called LeaderWise, in St. Paul, MN provides the following resource Sample Candidate Assessment Report.
+Dr. Ross Peterson from the Midwest Ministry Development Center provides the following resource on What to Expect from Candidate Assessment

 What should the COM look for in a provider?